lzh-mb-mod/EnhancedBattleTest/README.md

 - If the mod crashed when clicking buttons in main menu:

   - If you customized characters, please make sure the files you modified are syntax correct.
 You can reinstall the mod if you cannot get it work.
+Or:

+  - Wait for mod update and send me the crash report.

 - If the mod crashed when selecting numbers in battle config UI: